- January 14, 2019

 - Duration of availing new credits – When you take out multiple new credits within a short span of time, your score is decreased as your exposure and risk profile increases.

-Each credit checking bureau has its own proprietary algorithm to arrive at a credit score, but these factors are considered crucial for the across the board.
+Each credit checking bureau has its own proprietary algorithm to arrive at a credit score, but these factors are considered crucial for across the board.

 It has been seen that, with the evolving domain, the way people view lending, credit, and financing has undergone a sea change over the last five years or so.
 Be it fintech, payday loans, short-term loans, or cash-checking services, the way consumers access credit in today’s times is far different from what it was almost a decade back.
 The traditional scoring agencies have not been able to match this radical shift into their way of assessing the creditworthiness of a potential loan applicant.
 And this is where the problems arose.

 It led to a wide demand-supply gap for loan products and its servicing.
 On one hand, banks, NBFCs, and other financial institutions were not able to advance loans due to lack of visibility on the applicant’s credit score.
 As a result, the loan approval ratio for these institutions had dipped substantially.
-On the other hand, many applicants had to face rejections on application for a loan product as they were new to the credit market and didn’t have a lot of background data to assess their true ability in servicing the loan successfully.
+On the other hand, many applicants had to face rejections on the application for a loan product as they were new to the credit market and didn’t have a lot of background data to assess their true ability in servicing the loan successfully.

 Features of alternate credit scoring